aime01efh/deep-reinforcement-learning/p1_navigation/README.md

 pip install .
 ```

+The `python` directory above includes a `requirements.txt` file which is the list of additional Python packages upon which this project depends, as well as a `setup.py` file which describes how `pip` should install the package.
+By running `pip install` in this directory as indicated in the commands above, `pip` will automatically install into the current environment any dependent Python packages that are missing.

-2. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
+3. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
 ```bash
 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```

-3. Download the environment from one of the links below.
+4. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)